Iran uses IRST (Iran Standard Time, UTC+3:30) year-round. DST was abolished in September 2022. IANA: Asia/Tehran.

 Iran occupies a singular position in the world’s timezone map.
-It uses UTC+3:30 in winter and shifts to UTC+4:30 in summer for daylight saving time.
-This half-hour offset makes Iran one of the more unusual clock situations on earth, and its DST practice makes it the only country in the Middle East that changes its clocks seasonally.
+It uses UTC+3:30 year-round.
+This half-hour offset makes Iran one of the more unusual clock situations on earth.
+DST was abolished on September 21, 2022, and Iran no longer changes its clocks seasonally.

 Why UTC+3:30?